 I have always been a direct person and, at times, blunt in my approach.
-This has lead to some entertaining meetings (to some), where I would simply say no at someone's idea, feature or even roadmap.
-I would like to point that's not because I was trying to be mean, or negative.
+This has led to some entertaining meetings (to some), where I would simply say no to someone’s idea, feature or even roadmap.
+I would like to point out that it’s not because I was trying to be mean, or negative.
 I simply disagreed because:

 - The deadlines were unreasonable and in no way, even with extra hours, the team would be able to deliver.

 - Sometimes the details were fuzzy and a developer would struggle to implement the feature.